-You will need your exam results, ID (eg passport, driving license, bank statement), photo to upload, details of any evidence for course fee remission (this is when you don’t have to pay for your course because for example you are in receipt of certain benefits or are unemployed), payment (debit card, Visa Credit, Mastercard).
+You will need your exam results, ID (eg passport, driving license, bank statement), photo to upload, details of any evidence for course fee remission (this is when you don’t have to pay for your course because for example you are in receipt of certain benefits or are unemployed), and a way to pay any fees that you have to for your course (debit card, Visa Credit, Mastercard).

 If you are eligible to apply to our Learner Support Fund – which pays for things like materials fees, bus passes, meals in College, childcare – you should complete this before you start your enrolment.

 If you are 19 or older and are going to be studying on a course that qualifies for an Advanced Learner Loan you will need details of this.

 We will check any grades or evidence that you provide of your results against a central database after you have enrolled.
 If any information the grade/qualification information you have submitted is incorrect your place at the College may be at risk.

 When will I find out if I have a confirmed place?

 Once you have completed your part of the enrolment we need to check the information you have supplied before we can confirm your place.
 We will confirm places by 5pm on Wednesday 25 August 2021, by email, at the latest.

 Please do not contact us to chase progress before 26 August 2021, as we won’t be able to provide an update.